 You can export certain content from your Squarespace site into an .xml file.
-This is useful if you want to export content into WordPress.
+This is useful if you want to export content to WordPress.

 Note: Squarespace isn't optimized for importing content between Squarespace 7 sites.
 Importing content from one Squarespace site into another Squarespace site may cause broken image links and other issues.

 Watch a video

 Before you begin

 For best results, we recommend keeping your Squarespace site active while exporting your content and importing to Wordpress.
 If you have any trouble importing to Wordpress, you can then download or copy content like images and text directly from your Squarespace site.